FebinSebastian02/Project-2_Quiz_Master/Readme.txt

 4) If else conditions were used to rank the user depending upon his score

-Status of the project:- Complete
+Status of the project:- Completed